 The work of Channel Black is crucial to building trust with the new American electorate.
 To have a fair discussion among more of us, we have to highlight the voices of a diverse, and often under-heard, population.
 Besieged by a landscape in which “fake news” and “alternative facts” have fomented suspicion and willful ignorance among a large sector of our population, we are aiming to back up our work with thoughtfulness and critical attention to the true forces that keep us divided.

-Channel Black trainers have developed a nimble training program that will grow the strategy, intervention, and spokesperson skills of Black organizers in the fight for social justice in order to help people understand and celebrate Blackness and draw attention to the plight of Black communities in America.
-As the conversation on race and racism in America continues to evolve, we will bridge the empathy gap, have courageous conversations, and ensure that democracy includes all Americans, not just a select few.
+Channel Black trainers have developed a nimble training program that will grow the strategy, intervention, and spokesperson skills of marginalized and impacted communities in the fight for fairness, equity, and power.
+As the conversation on race, racism, transphobia, poverty, climate change and #metoo in America continues to evolve, we will bridge the empathy gap, have courageous conversations, and ensure that democracy includes all Americans, not just a select few.

 We must engage in radical truth-telling about marginalized people by marginalized people.
 Channel Black trainees subvert traditional ideas about who is and is not considered an expert.
 Story is the connective tissue of the human experience and a necessary conduit towards evolution.
 Stories live in our bodies and understanding—and celebrating the intersection of human experience and social justice is also a full-body process.
 Working from a deeply empathetic orientation, we can do more to make sense of our networked lives, of the intersections of humanity embedded in news and media stories, and of how we can increase thriving for al